Get the fastest Texas LLC formation online with worry-free services and support to start your business

 When starting an LLC in Texas, the most important form of all is the Certificate of Formation.
-This document provides the Secretary of State with crucial information related to your business, including your business’s members, registered agent, and general purpose.
+This document provides the Secretary of State with crucial information about your business, including your LLC members, registered agent, and general purpose.
 Once this form is processed and approved, your LLC is formed officially.
 If you use one of our business formation plans, we can handle this entire step for you.

-The Certificate of Formation can be filed online through the Texas SOSDirect website or by submitting the associated form (Form 205) by mail.
-There’s an associated filing fee, plus an extra fee if you choose expedited processing (see more on these fees in the sections on costs below).
+The Certificate of Formation can be filed online through the Texas SOSDirect website or by submitting the form 205 by mail.
+There’s an associated filing fee, plus an extra fee if you choose expedited processing.
+See more on these fees in the sections on costs below.

 For those who choose to mail their Certificate of Formation, you can send it to: